-You can also access medical advice from calling NHS111, visiting your local pharmacy, visiting one of our Walk-in-Centres in Woking Community Hospital, Heathside Road Woking, GU22 7HS and Ashford Health Centre, London Road, Ashford, TW15 3FE.
+You can also access medical advice from calling NHS111, visiting your local pharmacy, visiting one of our Walk-in-Centres in Woking Community Hospital, Heathside Road Woking, GU22 7HS and Ashford Hospital Site, London Road, Ashford, TW15 3FE.

 Parents with young children can also download the HANDi App (from Google Play or Appstore), which was developed to provide advice and support to if their children have symptoms of common childhood illnesses and give parents confidence in dealing with minor conditions themselves at home or the most appropriate place to seek support.

 Teenage Sexual Health

 Please see information below for the nearest sexual health clinics.